fxnai/docs/create/secrets.md

 {% callout %} During provisioning, Function injects environment variables to your predictor container, making them globally accessible. {% /callout %}

-{% callout %} We technically don't need the added lines above because the OpenAI library automatically finds [`OPENAI_API_KEY`](https://github.com/openai/openai-python/blob/b82a3f7e4c462a8a10fa445193301a3cefef9a4a/openai/__init__.py#L42) {% /callout %}
+{% callout %} We technically don't need the added lines above because the OpenAI library automatically finds the [`OPENAI_API_KEY`](https://github.com/openai/openai-python/blob/b82a3f7e4c462a8a10fa445193301a3cefef9a4a/openai/__init__.py#L42) env. {% /callout %}

-## Specifying Secrets
+## Defining Secrets
-Function provides two ways to specify environment variables to predictors:
+Function provides two ways to define environment variables to predictors:

 ### Global Secrets
 Global secrets are available to all predictors under a given account.
-To specify a global secret, use the Function CLI:
+To define a global secret, use the Function CLI:
 ```bash
 # Open a terminal and run the following command:
 fxn env create OPENAI_API_KEY 1234abcd